pa-media-group/Isilon_Tools/README.md

       -n, --name		Cluster name or IP of the Isilon system.

 ### Running Isilon Tools

+As an alternative to passing a password on the command-line with --password (which can be unsafe), you can specify the password in the environment variable ISI_TOOLS_PASSWORD.

 * The default path for the backup file is “./archive”, in case the path is not exist the backup file will be saved on the current directory.

 * The name of the backup file is build from the type and date&time which the file was created.
 For example: quotas_29_12_18_11.bck is back file of quotas which was taken on December 29 in 6:11.